 Dirk Willems was an Anabaptist.
-When they came to arrest him, he took off running, with an officer known as a “thief catcher” in fast pursuit.
+When they came to arrest him for preaching the Gospel, he took off running, with an officer known as a “thief catcher” in fast pursuit.
 Dirk headed for a frozen pond, and ran across the snow covered ice.
 The “thief catcher” followed … but the ice cracked beneath his feet, and he plunged into the water beneath.

 Willems heard the crash and the cries.
 He looked back.
 Now was his chance to get away.

 But instead, in an act of selfless compassion, he went back and rescued his pursuer.
 Standing again on the ice, the grateful “thief catcher” caught his breath, then hesitated.
 He might have let him go, but the burgomaster hollered from the shore and ordered him to do his duty.
 Reluctantly, he brought Willems back to shore, and delivered him to jail.
 Some weeks later, convicted in a short trial, he was burned at the stake.

 This is just one of many stories told in a book called the Martyr’s Mirror, the record of the Anabaptist martyrs of the 16th and 17th centuries.
-Countless men, women, and children suffered horrible deaths–at the hands of fellow Christians.
+Countless men, women, and children suffered horrible deaths after cruel tortures–at the hands of fellow Christians.
 But still they followed Jesus’ command to love their enemies.